 Vitamin C is a water-soluble vitamin, which means that the body cannot really store it and eliminate the excess via the urine, which also means that you should aim to get your Vitamin C rich food at least 2-3 times a day, rather than all in one go.
-Water-soluble vitamin also means that if you boil vegetables, for example, much of the vitamin will be dispersed in the water, leaving very little of it in vegetables.
+The water-soluble vitamin also means that if you boil vegetables, for example, much of the vitamin will be dispersed in the water, leaving very little of it in vegetables.

-Most fresh, raw, fruits and vegetables contain Vitamin C, but some more than others, which why it is quite handy to have a small list of easy to find Vitamin C fruits & veg, that you can easily add to diet.
+Most fresh, raw, fruits and vegetables contain Vitamin C, but some more than others, which is why it is quite handy to have a small list of easy to find Vitamin C fruits & veg, that you can easily add to the diet.

-- Berries.
-Most berries are rich in vitamin C: strawberries, raspberries, blueberries, blackberries they all contain Vitamin C. Ideally you should have them fresh, if that is not possible you buy them frozen ( preferably organic ) and use them to make a long smoothie like this one on the blog.
+Most berries are rich in vitamin C: strawberries, raspberries, blueberries, and blackberries they all contain Vitamin C. Ideally you should have them fresh, if that is not possible you buy them frozen ( preferably organic ) and use them to make a long smoothie like this one on the blog.
 In this case, simply add half of a lime or lemon juice to the smoothie to make sure you have enough Vitamin C.

-- Red cabbage, is a very humble vegetable, but when eaten raw, it can add that extra vitamin C to your food.
+A very humble vegetable, but when eaten raw, it can add that extra vitamin C to your food.
 Have it finely sliced, and mixed in salads or coleslaw.